citylines/citylines2osm/README.md

 - `name`, which equals to System + Line name
 - `type=route`

+The members of the line relation are the ways and the stations' nodes.
+Each node has the role `stop`.

+Note:
-If the feature already had OSM tags, they will be kept.
+- If the feature already had OSM tags, they will be kept.
+- A `route` tag hast to be added manually in JOSM to the lines relations, because right now, the dumps are not returning the tranport mode of the line.
+This will be fixed soon.

 ## Tests
 Run: